 A loop over all WISE sources in memory is performed; for each WISE source, a position comparison to the SSO is made in U-scan coordinates.
-Subscripts "w" and "o" will be used to indicate WISE and SSO objects, respectively.
+The SSO position uncertainty parameters are mapped to a U-scan error covariance matrix as described in Appendix B. Subscripts "w" and "o" will be used to indicate WISE and SSO objects, respectively.
 First a coarse test is made: